HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Alignment as Trajectory Steering and HyperAlign

 \subsection{HyperNetwork for Test-time Alignment}

-As discussed in \cref{sec:modify_trajectory}, gradient-guidance methods perform test-time alignment by directly modifying temporal states using reward-derived scores to adjust the denoising trajectory.
-However, backpropagating gradients from the reward model to the generator incurs substantial computational overhead, slows inference, and remains disconnected from the generator’s training process.

-To mitigate these issues while retaining task-specific modeling benefits, we train a hypernetwork that efficiently steers the generation trajectory according to the task, input, and current generation states.
-Its test-time alignment capability is learned during training by injecting reward-based guidance into the hypernetwork.
-Different from fine-tuning based alignments accommodate all combinations of user intentions using a fixed set of parameters, our methods is prompt-specific and state-aware, dynamically generating adaptive modulation parameters at each denoising step to align the generation trajectory.
+To amortize test-time computation into feedforward operations, we learn a hypernetwork that produces trajectory adjustments conditioned on input prompts, initial noise, and intermediate latents, mirroring the functionality of Eq.~\eqref{eq:final_guidance} as discussed in Sec.~\ref{sec:modify_trajectory}.
+We train the hypernetwork with a reward objective to absorb reward signals into its learned parameters.
+Unlike fine-tuning-based alignment, which accommodates all intentions into the fixed set of parameters, HyperAlign is prompt-specific and state-aware, dynamically generating adaptive modulation parameters at each denoising step to steer the generation trajectory.

-\textbf{Hypernetwork as a dynamic LoRA predictor.} We aim to learn a hypernetwork that takes $\bx_t$ and $\bc$ as input and outputs adjustments for each step of the generative process.
-A naive approach would be to learn an alignment score as a substitute for Eq.
-(6), but this requires a formulation akin to the original generative score and thus incurs high complexity.
-Instead, we design the hypernetwork to directly adjust the score $\nabla_{\mathbf{x}_t} \log p_{t}(\mathbf{x}_t \mid c)$, corresponding to the network parameters $\theta$ in the original generative model, through producing a lightweight low-rank adapter (LoRA) for $\theta$.
+{\textbf{Hypernetwork as a dynamic LoRA predictor.}} We aim to learn a hypernetwork that takes $\bx_t$, $t$ and $\bc$ as input and outputs adjustments for each step of the generative process.
+A straightforward approach would be to learn a hypernetwork that directly generates an alignment score as a substitute for Eq.~\eqref{eq:final_guidance}, analogous to the original generative score $\nabla_{\bx_t} \log p_{\theta}(\bx_t|\bc)$.
+However, this requires the hypernetwork to match the full complexity of the score network, leading to prohibitive implementation costs.
+Tracing back to the idea of trajectory steering, we can treat the aligned score $\nabla_{\bx_t} \log \widetilde{p}_{\theta,R}(\bx_t|\bc)$ as a variation of the original pre-trained model's score.
+We thus design the hypernetwork to generate adjustments to the original diffusion model that produces the score.
+Specifically, the hypernetwork generates adjustments to the network parameters $\theta$ of the original generative model by producing lightweight low-rank adapters (LoRA) for $\theta$.